oyvkva/HashnestBot/README.md

 # Hashnest Trading Bot

 ## Update: This bot should be updated before you use it.
+Still not updated.

 This is a basic bot that trades on Hashnest, use it at your own risk.
 The idea of the bot is to take adventage of the spread between bid and ask on Hashnest, it's only profitable under some market conditions.